 Reasons for Optimism

-- Rett Syndrome can never take away the immense love we have for our children.
+- Rett syndrome can never take away the immense love we have for our children.
 No diagnosis could ever do that.
-Our children with Rett return that love to us in the most profound way.
+Our children with Rett return that love to us in the most profound ways.

 - Research has made exciting progress.
 The mutated gene that causes Rett is known, so scientists have a target to attack.
 Rett is not neurodegenerative so brain cells don’t die.
 Remarkably, Rett has been reversed in animal models of the disease.

 - Many families are relieved to get the diagnosis.
 Uncertainty is replaced with a sense of empowerment that you can now get involved and help push the research forward.

 - There is a wonderfully supportive Rett community of fellow parents and family members.
 We can help introduce you to them.

 - We are part of your team.
 At RSRT we fight every hour of every day for your child and ours.
 Our goal is a cure, and we won’t rest until we achieve it.

 Imagine the symptoms of autism, cerebral palsy, Parkinson’s disease, epilepsy, and anxiety disorder … all in one little child.

 Rett syndrome is a serious, lifelong neurological disorder that is caused by random mutations in a gene called MECP2.
 Diagnosed primarily in girls, symptoms typically appear in toddlerhood.
 Many children with Rett are unable to speak, walk, or use their hands.
 Breathing problems, feeding tubes, seizures, anxiety, and gastrointestinal and orthopedic issues are common.

 Despite the debilitating nature of the disorder our children are so much more than a laundry list of symptoms.
 Their beauty and their strength inspire and motivate us.